engemil/devcontainers/README.md

 ## List of CDEs

-- Desktop Devcontainer - Minimalistic Desktop with VNC to have a Desktop inside a devcontainer.
+- Desktop - Minimalistic Desktop with VNC to have a Desktop inside a devcontainer.
-- Alternatives Devcontainer - Different ways to spin up a devcontainer from an image, dockerfile or docker compose file.
+- Alternatives - Different ways to spin up a devcontainer from an image, dockerfile or docker compose file.
-- PlatformIO DevContainer - Devcontainer with PlatformIO extension.
+- PlatformIO - Devcontainer with PlatformIO extension.
-- VESC Devcontainer - Builds/Compiles VESC Firmware.
+- VESC - Builds/Compiles VESC Firmware.
+- WireViz - Generating cable(s), wiring harnesse(s) and connector pinout documents (code-to-image)

 ## Additional Notes